it-dept-cis/RABET-V-Pilot/docs/source/README.md

 > The RABET-V Pilot Program is designed to evaluate the RABET-V process and the potential of the process to improve the speed, security assurances, and cost-effectiveness of non-voting election technology verification.

-For more information of the Background and Motivation for RABET-V, see CIS’ [How to Improve Election Technology Verification White Paper](https://raw.githubusercontent.com/it-dept-cis/RABET-V-Pilot/master/docs/source/media/Elections_Tech-Ver-White_Paper-2020-0121.pdf).
+For more information of the Background and Motivation for RABET-V, see CIS’s [How to Improve Election Technology Verification White Paper](https://raw.githubusercontent.com/it-dept-cis/RABET-V-Pilot/master/docs/source/media/Elections_Tech-Ver-White_Paper-2020-0121.pdf).

 ## Introduction